 Session 2: Delegate Instruction and Oversight

-Michael Sterns and David Guldenschuh, constitutional and legal experts, will provide guidance regarding how to instruct delegates.
-They will also discuss how to impose an accountability structure and steps that may be taken in the event a delegate violates the instructions they have been given.
+Constitutional and legal experts Michael Stern and David Guldenschuh provide guidance regarding how to instruct delegates, impose an accountability structure, and the steps that may be taken in the event a delegate violates the instructions they have been given.

 Session 3: Overcoming Convention Apprehension

-Rep Ken Ivory (R-UT) and Rep Carmine Gentile (D-MA) will facilitate a cross-partisan dialogue with emphasis on the high bar of ratification.
-After participating, members of the minority party should feel more comfortable that the majority will not be able to unilaterally impose policies they believe will harm their constituents.
-Members of the majority party should have a greater appreciation for the fact that they’re going to need the support of the minority party if the work product of their convention has any chance of being ratified.
+State Representatives Ken Ivory (R-UT) and Carmine Gentile (D-MA) engage in a cross-partisan dialogue with emphasis on the high bar of ratification.
+This session is meant to help members of the minority party feel more confident that the majority will not be able to unilaterally impose its preferred policies.
+Members of the majority party should come away with a greater appreciation for the fact that they’re going to need the support of the minority party if the work product of their convention has any chance of being ratified.